 P6 does not consider themselves to be part of a group.
 The only group P6 has a connection with is an anarchist group.
 They meet up with them and go to protests together.
 As noted down in the quote above, P6 is fighting for freedom for everybody and makes a stand against racism, fascism and people being repressed.

-Concluding, participants were all associated with left-winged, social injustice protests.
-However, most participants specifically stated that they do not in fact identify with one specific group.
+Concluding, participants that were interviewed were all associated with left-winged, social injustice protests.
+However, most participants have specifically stated that they do not in fact identify with one specific group.

 Functions of humour